 - A. New Development: All provisions of this ordinance shall apply. - B. Existing Development: All provisions of this ordinance shall apply to changes of use and/or expansions of existing conforming and non-conforming development.
+For tree removal on individual lots, see 9.3.3.

-Commented [TA1]: This section includes minor revisions to remove duplicate text, remove terms not defined in the DPO (i.e. "heritage" tree), reorder items in a logical sequence, and add/refine some explanations to be more descriptive/accurate.
+Commented [TA1]: This section includes minor revisions to remove duplicate text, remove terms not defined in the DPO (i.e., "heritage" tree), reorder items in a logical sequence, and add/refine some explanations to be more descriptive/accurate.